-Broadway stars Kate Baldwin, Gavin Creel, Erika Henningsen, and Eva Noblezada relive their most embarrassing onstage moments and then try to redeem themselves by recreating that moment live in Let Me Try That Again: Take 7 on November 17th.
+Broadway stars Kate Baldwin, Gavin Creel, Erika Henningsen, and Ethan Slater relive their most embarrassing onstage moments and then try to redeem themselves by recreating that moment live in Let Me Try That Again: Take 7 on November 17th.
 At the end of the evening, the audience votes on the star performer who most redeemed themselves through their efforts that night.
 More performers will be added in the coming weeks.

 This annual fundraiser for The Performing Arts Project (TPAP) is to remind us all that we all have failed at some point in our lives.
 But it’s also to remind us about persistence, and focus, and moving forward.
 And about recognizing how important it is to not take ourselves too seriously.
 It will be a crazy fun night.